jimmyhuydev/jimmyhuydev/README.md

+Welcome 👋
+Hey there, I'm Jimmy Nguyen.

-IT Support Specialist.
+I workded as IT Support Specialist.
 I mainly work with Ubuntu linux, Azure, Window Server

 I'm in love with my work because there is always more to learn.